jakubwasik/subscription-management-service/README.md

 - Soultion has both some samples of `Integration Tests` and `Unit Test`
   - `Integration Test` spins up docker container with db for the whole test suite.
     - rationale: to be as close production implementation as possible
+- Decided to expose one `Patch` endpoint with action in payload instead of Start/Stop endpoints to be REST compliant

 ## TODO